CGillen/teaching-docker/docker-example-2/README.md

   b. `cat /docker-demo/exploit` Uh-oh...
   - How else could this be abused?
   - What did the attacker need to be able to do?
 4. Alright, so how can we mitigate this?
+  a.
+Open `docker-example-2/docker-compose.yml`
+  b.
+Uncomment `# USER 1000`
+  c.
+Rebuild the image `docker-compose build`
+  d.
+Re-run the container `docker-compose up`
+  - What changed?
+  - What does this mean?